 [ 261.920268] IPv6: ADDRCONF(NETDEV_UP): eth1: link is not ready

-Looks like the default linux kernel serial drivers been just inserted.
+Looks like the default Linux kernel serial drivers been just inserted.
 Curious huh?
-Now, check if our missing symbol is back in the Kernel or not as below:
+Check the Kernel to see if our missing symbol is back.
+Execute this step:

 pi@raspberrypi:~ $ cat /proc/kallsyms | grep -i "usb_serial_generic_open"